Back To Search Results

 Introduction

-Percutaneous transluminal coronary angioplasty (PTCA) also called percutaneous coronary intervention (PCI) is a minimally invasive procedure to open blocked or stenosed coronary arteries allowing unobstructed blood flow to the myocardium.
+Percutaneous transluminal coronary angioplasty (PTCA), or percutaneous coronary intervention (PCI), is a minimally invasive procedure to open blocked or stenosed coronary arteries, allowing unobstructed blood flow to the myocardium.
 The blockages occur because of lipid-rich plaque within the arteries, diminishing blood flow to the myocardium.
 The accumulation of lipid-rich plaque in the arteries is known as atherosclerosis.
-When atherosclerosis affects the coronary arteries, the disorder is known as coronary artery disease.
-Patients with CAD usually present with exertional chest pain, or with dyspnea with exertion.
-In acute myocardial infarction, there is plaque rupture with platelet aggregation, and acute thrombus formation, which results in a sudden occlusion of the coronary artery.
+The disorder is known as coronary artery disease caused by atherosclerosis affecting the coronary arteries.
+Patients with CAD usually present with exertional chest pain or with dyspnea with exertion.
+In acute myocardial infarction, there is plaque rupture with platelet aggregation and acute thrombus formation, which results in a sudden occlusion of the coronary artery.
 These patients present with acute chest heaviness, diaphoresis, and nausea.
 Urgent PTCA is often required to limit myocardial damage.

-Andreas Gruentzig first developed PCTA in 1977, and the procedure was performed in Zurich, Switzerland that same year.[1]
-By the mid-1980s many leading institutions adopted this procedure throughout the world as a treatment for coronary artery disease.
-PTCA is a hallmark procedure and basis of many other intracoronary interventions.
-It is one of the most common procedures performed in the United States making up 3.6% of all operating room procedures performed in 2011.
+Andreas Gruentzig first developed PCTA in 1977, and the procedure was performed in Zurich, Switzerland, that same year.[1]
+By the mid-1980s, many leading institutions had adopted this procedure worldwide to treat coronary artery disease.
+PTCA is a hallmark procedure and the basis of many other intracoronary interventions.
+It is 1 of the most common procedures in the United States, making up 3.6% of all operating room procedures performed in 2011.

 Anatomy and Physiology